Skip to content

 (B)eat the Locust

+The objective is to diversify the livelihoods of pastoralist communities through an environmentally friendly and scalable insect value chain.
 The three pathways for achieving the objective include promoting the adaptation of biopesticides through policy as the preferred mechanism for controlling desert locust outbreaks in target communities, encouraging pastoralist communities to build livelihoods on insect value chains, and establishing insect value chains for human and animal consumption.
-The project targets pastoralists in Laikipia, Isiolo, Marsabit, and Samburu Counties.
+The project is funded by the Dutch National Postcode Lottery and targets pastoralists in the four arid and semi-arid counties of Laikipia, Samburu, Isiolo, and Marsabit.

-Agribusiness Market Ecosystems Alliance
+Agribusiness Market Ecosystems Alliance (AMEA)

 This is a collaboration of agencies working towards the professionalisation of farmer organisations.
 The alliance aims to promote global standardisation through coordinated business service delivery, utilising peer-reviewed assessment tools and a curriculum provided by certified trainers, coaches, and mentors.